BitcoinDesign/Guide/guide/case-studies/payjoin.md

 ## Our Approach

-This case study follows these tentative steps:
+This case study followed these steps:

 - Understanding users & technical requirements for senders & receivers
 - Exploring the payjoin implementations: BlueWallet (sending) and BTCPay Server (receiving)